 - Set a competitive salary.
 Do this up front and be prepared to be transparent about it—don’t wait to negotiate the lowest rate you can get at the end.
 This is not how you attract top talent!
 Competitive pay is a major selling point for a data science job (any job, really).
 If your company can’t offer the going rate for a data science position, you’ll need to consider how you can sweeten the pot with benefits.
 The data talent market is simply too competitive to underpay and expect high-quality candidates.
 And we’re not just talking about things like healthcare or 401Ks.
 Consider perks that have a real impact on everyday life, things like fully remote work options, flexible schedules, paid training, or extra time off.
 We’ve seen candidates reconsider a job with less than desired pay if there’s a reasonable trade off in perceived happiness.

-Now you can write a great data science job description
+Write the data science job description

 - Write an accurate job title.
 We see this all of the time: employers will post a job for something like a “Senior Data Scientist,” when what they really need is a data engineer.
 Additionally, don’t call a position “lead” or “senior” if it’s not, but don’t leave it off if it is!
 Another thing to consider is how common is the terminology you’re using?
 For example, you may have an opening for a “Growth Analyst” but if the role is largely what other companies would call a “Data Scientist,” you might want to combine the terms.
 Job titles hold lots of meaning for people and can be a significant selling point.
 We’ve had applicants turn down a job offer because they didn’t like the title.